 When it comes to WWF’s WrestleMania’s, April 2nd is a significant date for the WWE’s premiere show.
 Five times WrestleMania has fallen on this date, more than any other date since the first “Showcase of the Immortals” took place in 1985.
-The April 2nd WrestleMania’s are V, XI, 2000, 22 and 33.
-Today being April 2 means it’s time to look at a match from each show and there are some gems.
+The April 2nd WrestleMania’s are V, XI, 2000, 22, and 33.
+Today being April 2 means it’s time to look at a match from each show, and there are some gems.
 First up is an Intercontinental Championship match from V with a shocking ending and an “I Quit Match” from XI.
-This the latest installment in our WrestleMania REIMAGINED series for V and XI.
+This the latest installment in our WrestleMania REIMAGINED series for V & XI.

 Intercontinental Championship Match

 The Ultimate Warrior (C) vs. Ravishing Rick Rude

 SummerSlam 1988, the Ultimate Warrior ended the Honky Tonk Man’s Intercontinental Championship reign in 31 seconds.
 It was a dubious ending to the longest Intercontinental Championship reign and was the first major accomplishment in Warrior’s rise up the ranks in the WWF.
 Fast forward to the 1989 Royal Rumble, and the Ultimate Warrior and Rick Rude were scheduled to face off in a “Super Pose Down.”
 WrestleMania V took place before XI.

 Once the crowd erupted in support of Warrior, Rude attacked the champion, assaulting him with a steel bar.
 The attack and Rude’s drive to become Intercontinental Champion are what led to their WrestleMania showdown.

 Rude enters first with the nefarious Bobby “The Brain” Heenan by his side.
 He addresses the live audience with his patented pre-match greeting.